 - List deleted files that are still open.

-The (deleted) marker shows that the pathname is gone but the process still holds the file descriptor open.
+NLINK value 0 and the (deleted) marker show that the pathname is gone while the process still holds the file descriptor open.
+No output means lsof did not find a deleted-open file in the visible process namespace.

-Run df against the deleted file's former directory, such as /var/log/demo or /home/app/logs.
-Reuse the Mounted on value from this step in the next command.
+Use the deleted file's former directory, such as /var/log/example or /home/app/logs.
+Reuse the Mounted on value from this output when narrowing the lsof check.

-The command line shows whether the deleted file belongs to a service, a worker, or a one-off script.
+The command line shows whether the deleted file belongs to a managed service, a background worker, or a one-off script.

-- Confirm the deleted descriptor under /proc so the exact handle is known.
+- Confirm the exact deleted descriptor under /proc.

 Related: How to manage a Linux service with systemctl